trufflesuite/truffle/docs/advanced/build_processes.md

 }
 ```

-Note that you're given ample environment variables with which to integrate with Truffle, detailed above.
+Note that you're given example environment variables with which to integrate with Truffle, detailed above.

 ### Providing a Custom Function